 So maybe you didn’t finish that entire curriculum set, or cross out all those math problems in your textbook.
-Maybe your goals were a little too lofty.
+Furthermore, your goals may have been a little too lofty.

 Just tweak them and congratulate your kids on what they did finish, even if it was just the first quarter of that science textbook or memorizing multiplication tables!

-It can be as simple as extra playtime or a happy dance to their favorite music.
-Whatever it is, one wise homeschool mom wrote, “Celebrating progress is important for motivation.”
+At times it can be as simple as extra playtime or a happy dance to their favorite music.
+As a result, one wise homeschool mom wrote, “Celebrating progress is important for motivation.”